kaimky1/Intrinsify/README.md

 # Intrinsify

-**Pitch/Idea:** For beginners, it can be very overwhelming when first investing.
-The ratios, technical indicators, cash flow, and all the technical jargon is a lot to learn and take in.
-I have created a web application that allows users that are new to the investing space to search stocks and easily look at their intrinsic value.
-I have also added summaries of some important metrics that all beginner investors should know.
+**Pitch/Idea:** For beginners, it can be very overwhelming when first investing with the ratios, technical indicators, cash flow, and all the industry jargon.
+To simplify the learning curve, I have created a web application that allows users that are new to the investing space to search stocks and understand their intrinsic value.
+The app also includes summaries of  important metrics that all beginner investors should know.

 **MVP/Key Features:**
 * Discover stocks based on simple user search